severhussein/sysc3303/README.txt

 <Case Steps to Simulator Network Errors>

 Packet Duplicate (Data packet #3 as example)
-	(i) Run ErrorSimulator.java, choose options by the sequence: {2, 1, 1, 3, 3}
+	(i) Run ErrorSimulator.java, input server ip, then choose options by the sequence: {2, 1, 1, 3, 3}
 	* The first 2 options has to be {2, 1}, but the last 3 options can be changed according to user's need.
 	(ii) Run Server.java, choose "1" (begin server).
 Then the server is ready.
-	(iii a read file) Run Client.java, choose "1" (Read), then type "serverFile.txt".
+	(iii a read file) Run Client.java, set host ip, then choose "1" (Read), then type "serverFile.txt".
 Then the transfer will be started.
-	(iii b write file) Run Client.java, choose "2" (Write), then type "clientFile.txt".
+	(iii b write file) Run Client.java, set host ip, then choose "2" (Write), then type "clientFile.txt".
 Then the transfer will be started.

 Packet Delayed (Data packet #3, 7000 ms delay as example)
-	(i) Run ErrorSimulator.java, choose options by the sequence: {2, 2, 7000, 3, 3}
+	(i) Run ErrorSimulator.java, input server ip, then choose options by the sequence: {2, 2, 7000, 3, 3}
 	* This will delay for 7000 ms, which is higher than 5000 ms threshold, and transfer will timeout.
 	* The first 2 options has to be {2, 2}, but the last 3 options can be changed according to user's need.
 	(ii) Run Server.java, choose "1" (begin server).
 Then the server is ready.
-	(iii a read file) Run Client.java, choose "1" (Read), then type "serverFile.txt".
+	(iii a read file) Run Client.java, set host ip, then choose "1" (Read), then type "serverFile.txt".
 Then the transfer will be started.
-	(iii b write file) Run Client.java, choose "2" (Write), then type "clientFile.txt".
+	(iii b write file) Run Client.java, set host ip, then choose "2" (Write), then type "clientFile.txt".
 Then the transfer will be started.

 Packet Lost (Data packet #3 as example)
-	(i) Run ErrorSimulator.java, choose options by the sequence: {2, 3, 1, 3, 3}
+	(i) Run ErrorSimulator.java, input server ip, then choose options by the sequence: {2, 3, 1, 3, 3}
 	* The first 2 options has to be {2, 3}, but the last 3 options can be changed according to user's need.
 	(ii) Run Server.java, choose "1" (begin server).
 Then the server is ready.
 	* Before doing next step, make sure everything on Server and ErrorSimulator was set, or the Client will not get response and act like request packet lost.
-	(iii a read file) Run Client.java, choose "1" (Read), then type "serverFile.txt".
+	(iii a read file) Run Client.java, set host ip, then choose "1" (Read), then type "serverFile.txt".
 Then the transfer will be started.
-	(iii b write file) Run Client.java, choose "2" (Write), then type "clientFile.txt".
+	(iii b write file) Run Client.java, set host ip, then choose "2" (Write), then type "clientFile.txt".
 Then the transfer will be started.

 <Notes about UI settings>